jokull/blog/src/_posts/radix-plus-framer-motion/post.md

 Before continuing to the actual animation, you might be wondering about `useMediaQuery`.
 Aren't media queries a CSS thing?
 Usually yes, but Frame Motion does not have a notion of media queries so we'll have to use this hook from the [usehook-ts](http://usehooks-ts.com) collection library.
-Another way to achieve this is to write two separate components and simple toggle visibility with media query targeting.
+Another way to achieve this is to write two separate components and simply toggle visibility with media query targeting, or simply use CSS animations and not Framer Motion.
 Using the hook we can have just one component.

 ```jsx
 const DialogContent = React.forwardRef<